MuonMC/muon-mappings/CONVENTIONS.md

 ## Spelling

-Use American English for consistency throughout Quilt Mappings and with known Mojang names.
+Use American English for consistency throughout Muon Mappings and with known Mojang names.

-If there are two acceptable spellings of the same word, first check if one is already being used in Quilt Mappings or by Mojang, and if not, use the most common spelling.
+If there are two acceptable spellings of the same word, first check if one is already being used in Muon Mappings or by Mojang, and if not, use the most common spelling.

 ## Conciseness